 It is the fusion of cellular and nuclear types.

-Distribution Present in plants such as monocotyledons, for example, Alismataceae.
+Distribution is present in plants such as monocotyledons, for example, Alismataceae.

-The development of endosperm starts with double fertilization, which consequently triggers the formation of the primary endosperm nucleus.
+The development of endosperm starts with double fertilisation, which consequently triggers the formation of the primary endosperm nucleus.
+The primary endosperm nucleus divides many times to form the endosperm tissue.
+This tissue stores food and helps the embryo grow properly inside the seed.

 It is the process by which one sperm nucleus combines with the egg cell to form the zygote.